vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

      }
    });</pre>

-The synchronous version of the <code>addPaymentInstrument</code> method should not be used in the main thread to avoid performance issues
+The synchronous version of the <code>addPaymentInstrument</code> method should <b>not be used in the main thread</b> to avoid performance issues

 	<code> PaymentInstrument addedPaymentInstrument = pm.addPaymentInstrument(paymentInstrumentDetails); </code>